 Now that I’ve discussed what data modeling is, it’s time to understand what Power BI relationships among different tables can do for your reports.
+You may watch the full video of this tutorial at the bottom of this blog.

 Different data sources within your models need to have the right relationships to yield the right results.
 When you fail to understand the concept of these relationships, you will never get the insights that you need.
 That’s why these relationships are important.